terraform-aws-modules/terraform-aws-eks/examples/karpenter/README.md

 Configuration in this directory creates an AWS EKS cluster with [Karpenter](https://karpenter.sh/) provisioned for managing compute resource scaling.
 In the example provided, Karpenter is provisioned on top of an EKS Managed Node Group.

+## Minimum Karpenter Version

+The IAM permissions created by `terraform-aws-eks` only work with Karpenter >= v1.7.0.

 ## Usage

 To provision the provided configurations you need to execute: